 - Swimsuit if your hotel has a sauna.

 You’ll want some nice breathable and comfortable bralettes underneath all those layers and undies and socks that are warm and breathable.
-For shoes, you’ll want a good pair of stylish winter boots and bring your favorite pair of city walking shoes.
+For shoes, you’ll want a good pair of black winter boots, or some nice natural ones.
+It is also quite common in Munich to wear stylish winter boots such as knee highs, or lower booties, but make sure they are treated for water.
+Then pack your favorite pair of walking shoes, I recommend Eccos.

 Misc.
 Essentials to Pack to German Christmas Markets in Winter